CharlesTheFool/the-infinity-agency-paradox/content/entries/solanum_guidance_dialogue.md

 ## The Agency of Not Knowing

 **SOLANUM**: "Our solar system makes not knowing feel agentive.

-Unanswered questions aren't frustration. they're targets for investigation.
-The ship log's '???' markers aren't failures. they're opportunities.

-Traditional games punish not knowing (die to enemy, fail quest).

-This solar system makes not knowing the engine of engagement.
-Every unknown is an adventure waiting to happen, chosen by you based on your curiosity.

-That's epistemic agency: control over your journey to understanding."

-*She smiles.*

-**SOLANUM**: "You felt agency not because you chose outcomes, but because you chose pathways.
+You felt agency not because you chose outcomes (those are fixed), but because you chose pathways.
 The guidance respected that choice.
-It surfaced possibilities without prescribing sequence.
+It surfaced possibilities without prescribing sequence."

-And that made all the difference."

 ---